MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/download-models.md

    ![Cloud button](media/cloud-button.PNG "Cloud button")

-   When the model is downloaded, it looks like this:
+   When the model is downloaded, a blue check mark is displayed in place of the cloud button.

    ![Model downloaded button](media/model-downloaded.PNG "Model downloaded button")